 PharmDr.
 Andrej Kováč, PhD

 The second area of interest deals with an attractive topic – biomarkers.
-Biomarkers are objective, quantifiable characteristics of physiological or pathological processes in human body.
-We are interested in discovering molecular biomarkers (proteins or metabolites) that help diagnose, predict treatment response or prognosis of Alzheimer’s disease and other tauopathies.
-We are using several state-of-the art approaches such as ultrasensitive immunoassays, quantitative and qualitative proteomics, peptidomics and metabolomics.
-At this time, we have in operation four LC-MS systems – one single quad, one ion trap, two triple quads and matrix-assisted laser desorption/ionization – time of flight mass spectrometer (MALDI-Tof/Tof).
-We have developed several new analytical methods for quantification of different metabolites in animal and human biological fluids such as neurotransmitters (Kovac et al.,2014), thiols (Kovac et al.,2014) and markers of immune system (Galba et al., 2016).
+Biomarkers are objective, quantifiable characteristics of physiological or pathological processes in the human body.
+We are interested in discovering molecular biomarkers (proteins or metabolites) that help diagnose, and predict treatment response or prognosis of Alzheimer’s disease and other tauopathies.
+We are using several state-of-the-art approaches such as ultrasensitive immunoassays, quantitative and qualitative proteomics, peptidomics and metabolomics.
+At this time, we have in operation four LC-MS systems – one single quad, one ion trap, two triple quads and matrix-assisted laser desorption/ionization-time of flight mass spectrometer (MALDI-Tof/Tof).
+We have developed several new analytical methods for quantification of different metabolites in animal and human biological fluids such as neurotransmitters (Kovac et al.,2014), thiols (Kovac et al.,2014) and markers of the immune system (Galba et al., 2016).

 - Ing.
 Jozef Hanes, PhD

 - PharmDr.
 Jaroslav Galba (PhD student)